resbaz/spartan-hpc-docs/docs/software.md

 MATLAB 2016a is installed on Spartan, along with all of the standard toolboxes.

 MATLAB can be invoked with a particular script using `matlab -nodisplay -nodesktop -r "run my_script.m"`.
 You may need to add particular working directories so MATLAB can find all the scripts necessary for your job.

+## Job Script Examples

+We maintain example job scripts for various software packages on Spartan.
+You can browse these at `/usr/local/common` or at [https://github.com/resbaz/spartan-examples](https://github.com/resbaz/spartan-examples)